-OUR WORKFORCE IS BECOMING MORE QUALIFIED
+OUR WORKFORCE IS BECOMING MORE SKILLED

 Why Is This Important?

 The better the match between the skills of residents and higher-skilled jobs in growing clusters, the more likely Solano County will capture the benefits of its dynamic economy.
 People use knowledge gained from previous jobs or school to acquire occupations that use the information they have learned.
-Educational attainment provides people with access to opportunity, and as skill sets expand, income potential grows.
-As regional educational levels rise, populations improve their ability to compete in the global economy for higher-paying jobs.This results in higher productivity and a higher standard of living in the region.
-Commuting to work outside the county requires more time and money, and commuting into the county to work from other places indicates the presence of desirable jobs.
+Educational attainment provides people with access to opportunity, and as skill sets increase, income potential grows.
+As regional educational levels rise, populations improve their ability to compete in the global economy for higher paying jobs.
+This results in higher productivity and a higher standard of living in the region.

 How Are We Doing?